What to do when

 DEATH AT HOME, HOSPITAL OR RESTHOME

-Whether a death occurs in a hospital, a resthome or at a private home a doctor needs to certify the death by completing a Medical Certificate of Causes of Death.
-If cremation is decided upon a doctor needs to sight the body before our funeral directors transfer the deceased into our care.
+Whether a death occurs in a hospital, a resthome or at a private home, a medical or nurse practitioner needs to certify the death by completing a Medical Certificate of Causes of Death.
+If cremation is decided upon a, medical or nurse practitioner needs to sight the body before our funeral directors transfer the deceased into our care.
 A call to us for advice and assistance at this time will help clarify the situation on (09 520 3119).

 If the death occurred as a result of an accident and the coroner is involved, a funeral director would be contacted to convey the body to a public mortuary.
 The family of the deceased will still need to organise a funeral with a funeral director of their choice.
 They are under no obligation to use the funeral director contracted for the original transfer.